imathno/Arduino-Potato-Power/README.md

 # Arduino-Fruit-Current-Reader

-A project for my chemistry class that reads fruit voltage via an arudino uno.
+A project for my chemistry class that reads fruit voltage via an Arduino Uno.

 ## Arduino Setup
 ```